 For many local clubs, like the SWVA club, awarding the AAF Silver Medal will be the highlight of the year.
 It enhances the image of advertising by recognizing a locally well-known person for their advertising and community involvement.

 You can think of it as the Lifetime Achievement award for the advertising professionals in our region, honoring the career and commitment of one of the icons of our region.
-The award will be presented during the 2017 American Advertising Awards.
+The award will be presented during the Southwest Virginia American Advertising Awards Gala annually.

 The Silver Medal Award is the highest honor that a local club can bestow, and will certainly be a career highlight for the winner.
 It is not a popularity contest or a political thing, and the selection of the recipient is not taken lightly.
 You do not have to be a member of AAF SWVA to nominate someone or be a nominee for the award.